katel85/pands-project2021-/README.md

   ![](Plots/regplotpetalpetal.png)

-  The lmplot in the seaborn module above shows the high degree of correlation between the petal length and width.
+  The regplot in the seaborn module above shows the high degree of correlation between the petal length and width.
 This plot is used to visualize a linear relationship as determined through regression.The figure will draw a scatterplot of two variables, x and y, and then fit the regression model y ~ x and plot the resulting regression line and a 95% confidence interval for that regression:

   ![](Plots/regplotpetalsepal.png)

-  The lmplot above shows the two variables that showed the least correlation.
+  The regplot above shows the two variables that showed the least correlation.
 The sepal width and the petal length.

 ![](Plots/sns.pairplot.png)